 The RFP process is a process whereby the development community and other entities and individuals are invited to submit proposals for one or more properties.
-In an effort to create full and free competition consistent with the value and nature of the property, RFPs will be advertised in the City Record and shall be advertised through the internet and in local newspapers, including community based newspapers, in multi-language publications and/or in trade publications, where appropriate given the nature of the property.
-In addition, RFPs shall be posted on Apple's web-site, if any, and, on occasion, will be distributed to a direct mailing list.

-All advertisements shall list when and where proposals shall be disclosed, except that if the disposition falls within one of the criteria for a negotiated disposition described below, at the discretion of the Contracting Officer, the advertisement may omit such disclosure information and/or the disclosure may or may not be made.
+In an effort to create full and free competition consistent with the value and nature of the property, as certified in writing by the Contracting Officer, RFPs will be advertised in the City Record and shall be advertised in local newspapers, including community-based newspapers, in multilanguage publications, and/or in a trade publications, where appropriate given the nature of the property.
+In addition, RFPs shall be posted on NYCIDA's web-site (or the portion of another entity's web-site devoted to NYCIDA), and, on occasion, distributed to a direct mailing list.
+All advertisements shall list when and where proposals shall be disclosed, except that if the disposition falls within one of the criteria for a negotiated disposition described below, as certified in writing by the Contracting Officer, at the discretion of the Contracting Officer, the advertisement may omit such disclosure information and/or the disclosure may or may not be made.
 The Contracting Officer shall approve the location of all advertisements and postings and any omission of disclosure information.